kevin-hoiland/ig/README.md

 * External integration with Google AdSense, Adwords, and Analytics
 * External integration with Amazon affiliate program
 * Admin system for viewing user data, managing monthly subscription products, updating site content, and adding newly released gums

+##Contact Info
+If you have questions or requests about Intl Gum, please contact me via email at KevinAndrewHoiland@gmail.com